alextim/astro-lib/packages/astro-sitemap/README.md

 The _sitemap.xml_ file provides information about structure of your website, about its content: pages, images, videos and relations between them.
 [See Google's advice on sitemap](https://developers.google.com/search/docs/advanced/sitemaps/overview) to learn more.

-**astro-sitemap** does everything the official [@astrojs/sitemap](https://github.com/withastro/astro/tree/main/packages/integrations/sitemap) integration does but much more.
+The **astro-sitemap** integration does everything the official [@astrojs/sitemap](https://github.com/withastro/astro/tree/main/packages/integrations/sitemap) integration does but much more.

 Advantages of **astro-sitemap** over [@astrojs/sitemap](https://github.com/withastro/astro/tree/main/packages/integrations/sitemap):